OpenEvalProject/evals/manuscripts/elife-55800/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/55800/elife-55800-fig8-v2.jpg)

 **Figure 8.:** (A) Experimental design: Thy1.2 C57Bl/6 mice were separated into Pre- and Post-transfer groups.
 The Pre-transfer group received 5 × 103 naive Thy1.1 2D2 TCR-Tg CD4 T cells 1 day before sham or CLP surgery.
 The Post-transfer group underwent sham or CLP surgery then received 5 × 103 naive Thy1.1 2D2 TCR-Tg CD4 T cells 4 days later.
 EAE was induced in both the Pre- and Post-transfer groups 5 days after surgery (Pre: 6 days post 2D2 T cell transfer; Post: 1 day post 2D2 T cell transfer).
 EAE disease onset and severity were monitored.
 (B) Average EAE disease score following EAE induction for mice that were Pre-transfer sham (black circle), Post-transfer sham (black square), Pre-transfer CLP (white circle), or Post-transfer CLP (white square).
 (C) Area under the curve (AUC) of disease scores in panel B following EAE induction.
 Number of 2D2 TCR-Tg CD4 T cells in the CNS of sham and CLP (D) Pre-transfer and (E) Post-transfer groups as well as endogenous MOG-specific CD4 T cells in the CNS of sham and CLP for (F) Pre-transfer and (G) Post-transfer groups.
 Data are representative from two independent experiments with 10–14 mice per group for panels B and C, and five mice per group for panels D-G. *p<0.05.
 Error bars represent the standard error of the mean.
-Figure 8—source data 1.Figure 8.
-Figure 8—source data 2.Figure 8.

 ## Discussion